Unifying mirror descent and dual averaging: APDD and IPDD: new algorithms for constrained optimization

 We consider a logistic regression problem using the training sample of the Madelon dataset from the UCI Machine Learning Repository\footnote{\url{https://archive.ics.uci.edu/ml/datasets/Madelon}} with all features multiplied by $10^{-3}$.
-We have $d=500$.
-We consider the constraint set to be the centered Euclidean ball of radius $1$:
+The corresponding minimization problem of dimensions $n=2000$ and $d=500$ writes